tardate/LittleArduinoProjects/playground/LED8x8/MaxRawDemo/README.md

 We just shift out a 16-bit command which is latched on the rising edge of the CS clock select pin.
 Each 16 bits comprises an 8-bit register address and 8 bits of data, which is well described in the datasheet.

-See code in the [MaxRawDemo.ino](./MaxRawDemo.ino) sketch demonostrates the bare minimum required to start writing to the display.
+See code in the [MaxRawDemo.ino](./MaxRawDemo.ino) sketch demonstrates the bare minimum required to start writing to the display.
 Next up, I guess I need to get it to display something interesting!

 ### Construction